Effect of Snow on Petit-Montrouge: History

 The crossing tower of the church rises to the right of the bell tower.
-The black contours of the roof of the crossing tower are clearly contrasted with the gray of the building, while the bell tower lacks such borders and thin brushstrokes indicate the windows in the characteristic spire.
+The black contours of the roof of the crossing tower are clearly contrasted with the grey of the building, while the bell tower lacks such borders and thin brushstrokes indicate the windows in the characteristic spire.
 The snow-covered roof of the nave can be seen between the two towers, cut through by a chimney in front of it.
 Further chimneys can be found to limit the horizon line on the right edge of the picture and to the right of the residential building on the left edge of the picture, the identity of which can no longer be determined today.
 Only the upper floor and the roof of the building cut off by the edge of the picture are executed.
 The windows are indicated by three black dabs of color in the grey-ochre façade.
 On the upper area of the black roof, the snow lying on it is sketched in high-contrast white paint.
 Between this house and the church and directly in front of the church there are other dark roofs covered with snow, without these buildings being able to be identified.

+The lower portion of the work is dedicated to representing a landscape in front of the cityscape silhouette.
+Using broad strokes of black, brown, ochre and white, Manet provides an undefined and rudimentary depiction of the scenery.
+The area to the right is calmer and drier, likely representative of a field or similar level area.
+Meanwhile, the uneven patch of ochre on the left indicates a mound of earth with hints of snow.
+The inclusion of an earth wall in the foreground on the left of the cavas is thought to allude to the Franco-Prussian War of 1870–1871, while the general lack of military imagery and personnel is considered striking.

+The painting is signed, dated and dedicated to "H. Charlet" in the lower left corner, with the inscription "à mon ami H. Charlet" and "Manet 28 Xbre 1870".
+As this name cannot be found in Manet's address book, art scholars assume this person was a comrade of Manet in the National Guard.
+The exact date of execution of the painting is uncertain, though the signature was presumably added on the noted date.

 Composition

-Manet uses earthly and muted tones to illustrate an urban snow landscape; between the large peaks of white and diagonals of murky brown the Paris district of Petit-Montrouge is illustrate, overshadowed by the brown dirty snow and bleak beige sky.
+The overall colour scheme is predominantly muted grey, lacking the presence of green, as if to encapsulate a wintry and overcast atmosphere, where no strong source of light illuminates the image – thus creating a lack of shadows.
+Manet uses earthly and muted tones to illustrate an urban snow landscape; between the large peaks of white and diagonals of murky brown the Paris district of Petit-Montrouge is depicted, overshadowed by the brown dirty snow and bleak beige sky.
 The buildings in the background were painted with muted colours to give an appearance of balancing precariously on a huge expanse of brown.